 When used in conjunction with Kepco HSF series power supplies, these rack adapters can be operated from single phase 95-264V a-c or 125-370V d-c source power without adjustment or modification.
-Source power is applied to two 3-terminal terminal blocks at the rear panel and distributed as indicated in Figure 1-3.
+Source power is applied to two 3-terminal terminal blocks at the rear panel and distributed as indicated in Figure 1-3 which shows the default configuration.
 Wires must be sized according to expected current.
 Wire size range is 20-10 AWG; torque to 6 lb-in (0.6 N•M) maximum.
-The terminal positions are labeled L, N, and G. Their functions are:
+The terminals are labeled L, N, and G. Their functions are: